rordenlab/niimath/js/README.md

 import { Niimath } from '@niivue/niimath';

 const niimath = new Niimath();
+// call the init() method to load the wasm before processing images await niimath.init();

 // 1. selectedFile is a browser File object
 // 2. note the use of the final run() method to execute the command.